 Private photography opportunities are available for photographers wanting unique images or just for people who want to spend some time with the wolves.
 A safety presentation, lasting approximately one hour, is required prior to entering the enclosure.

-- Private photo shoots. $395 per person for a one and a half hour session, with a minimum of 60 minutes “shooting time”. $100 for an additional half hour per person or $150 per person for an extra 31-60 minutes.
+- Private photo shoots. $395 per person for a 90 minute session in with the wolves. $100 for an additional half hour per person or $150 per person for an extra 31-60 minutes.
 These sessions are for up to four people.
 Larger groups can sign up for a private group photo shoot.

 - Private group full-day photo shoots. $295 per person.
-Minimum 10 participants.
-This 9:30-5:00 program is structured just like a regularly scheduled One Day Photography Session for the serious wolf photographer and gives participants a minimum of 2 hours in with the wolves.
+Minimum 6 participants or $1,770.00.
+This 9:30-5:00 program is structured just like a regularly scheduled One Day Photography Session for the serious wolf photographer and gives participants a minimum of 3+ hours in with the wolves.